 - Salt, Pepper, and Garlic Powder: I mix all of these together to make a house seasoning dry rub.
 It makes a lot and can be stored and used in the future.
 Using course salt and pepper will stick to the meat better and provides more flavor.
 Sea salt or Himalayan salt salt work well.
 Garlic powder helps add depth of flavor.

-- Garlic Compound Butter: made with unsalted butter that contains fresh garlic cloves, fresh chopped rosemary, salt, and pepper.
-This forms the most flavorful crust during the smoking process.
+- Garlic Compound Butter: The recipe to make this is linked for you below in the recipe card.
+I make it with unsalted butter that contains fresh garlic cloves, fresh chopped rosemary, salt, and pepper.

-Step 1: Prepare the smoker accordingly and pre-heat to 225°F.
+Step 1: Prepare your smoker accordingly and pre-heat to 225°F.

 Step 2: Cover the meat with 3 tablespoons of the garlic herb compound butter.